Sigrid on-premise: Helm Chart configuration

 Analysis results are stored in a PostgreSQL database server (or cluster in PostgreSQL terms), and consequently, PostgreSQL is a non-optional dependency of Sigrid.
 Typically, deployments use a PostgreSQL instance outside the Kubernetes cluster and consequently not managed by Helm.

-This page assumes that a properly initialized PostgreSQL server is available and reachable from the Kubernetes cluster.
+It is the responsibility of the on-premise customer to initialize and manage PostgreSQL.
+The Helm chart (and this page) assumes that a properly initialized PostgreSQL server is available and reachable from the Kubernetes cluster.
 In the Helm chart configuration, a number of mandatory settings need to be provided:

 - The endpoint at which the PostgreSQL server is reachable.
 By default, Sigrid connects at the standard port for PostgreSQL (5432).